Drugs for obstructive airway diseases: Adrenergics, Inhalants. ATC code:

 Budesonide/formoterol maintenance and reliever therapy provided statistically significant and clinically meaningful reductions in severe exacerbations for all comparisons in all 5 studies.
 This included a comparison with budesonide/formoterol at a higher maintenance dose with terbutaline as reliever (study 735) and budesonide/formoterol at the same maintenance dose with either formoterol or terbutaline as reliever (study 734) (Table 1).
 In study 735, lung function, symptom control, and reliever use were similar in all treatment groups.
 In study 734, symptoms and reliever use were reduced and lung function improved, compared with both comparator treatments.
 In the 5 studies combined, patients receiving budesonide/formoterol maintenance and reliever therapy used, on average, no reliever inhalations on 57% of treatment days.
 There was no sign of development of tolerance over time.
 (See Table 1.)

 Click on icon to see table/diagram/image

-Comparable efficacy and safety in adolescents and adults was demonstrated in 6 double-blind studies, comprising the 5 studies mentioned above and an additional study using a higher maintenance dose of 160/4.5 micrograms, two inhalations twice daily.
+Comparable efficacy and safety in adolescents and adults was demonstrated in 6 double-blind studies, comprising the 5 studies mentioned previously and an additional study using a higher maintenance dose of 160/4.5 micrograms, two inhalations twice daily.
 These assessments were based on a total of 14385 asthma patients of whom 1847 were adolescents.
-The number of adolescent patients taking more than 8 inhalations on at least one day as part of Symbicort anti-inflammatory reliever plus maintenance therapy was limited, and such use was infrequent.
+The number of adolescent patients taking more than 8 inhalations on at least one day as part of budesonide/formoterol maintenance and reliever therapy was limited, and such use was infrequent.